suspicious-cow/token_counter/README.md

 2. **Rate Limiting**: Reduce `DEFAULT_NUM_TRIALS` or add delays
 3. **Model Availability**: Some models may require specific API access levels
 4. **CSV Display**: Newline characters may appear as formatting artifacts in viewers
+5. **Vendor-Specific Failures**: Check the generated log file in `outputs/` for details on failed calls by vendor.

 ### Debug Mode